 An Incremental Design

-Thus, any project developed under Agile Management will evolve during several 1 to 4 week iterations, in contrast to its predecessor, the classic management system, which imposes long periods of time during its processes.
+Thus, any project developed under Agile Management will evolve during several 1 to 4-week iterations, in contrast to its predecessor, the classic management system, which imposes long periods of time during its processes.
 Also named time boxes, these iterations are however made of all the usual developing stages: planning, developing and testing.
-The decision regarding what components are to be implemented in the initial iteration depends on the most required (absolute) characteristics of the product which are imperative for fast results delivery.
+The decision regarding what components are to be implemented in the initial iteration depends on the most required (absolute) characteristics of the product which is imperative for fast results delivery.

 This work style has a simple purpose in maintaining the team motivated by reducing the time required for planning the project and obtaining the first palpable results.
 At the same time, risk factors and bugs frequency are also diminished.
 Although iterative development cannot eliminate bugs entirely, they are identified quickly and resolved earlier in the creation process.